 - Another important factor is that the hormones released by the IUD mainly stay inside the uterus instead of circulating through the bloodstream.
 Therefore, it can be an excellent alternative for those women who have typical side effects from regular hormonal contraception like birth control pills, shots, and implants.

 - It tends to lighten menstrual flow significantly.

 - At $0-$1,000, it is the most inexpensive long-term reversible method of birth control there is.

 It is important to note that the IUD is used only for birth control.
 The IUD does not protect against sexually transmitted diseases (STDs)

 We are fortunate to have many types of contraception on the market, pills, implants, diaphragms (yes, they’re still around) and condoms, just to name a few.
-Some of them are more/less convenient, some more/less effective, and some having more/less side effects than others.
+Some of them are more/less convenient, some more/less effective, and some have more/fewer side effects than others.
 It seems the IUD is on the positive side of all three of these things and is an excellent method to consider.